forta-network/docs/docs/querying-chains.md

 }
 ```

 Note that the RPC URL is hardcoded in the bot since it will not be passed in by the scan node.
-When hardcoding an API key, you probably also want to use obfuscation as shown in the pattern for [hiding sensitive data](sensitive-data.md).
+When using an API key, you probably also want to use obfuscation as shown in the pattern for [protecting sensitive data](sensitive-data.md) or load the API key securely using [JWT authentication](jwt-auth.md).

 ## Scanning blocks